fenago/snowflake-intro/lab_time_travel/getting_started_with_time_travel.md

 The command above changes the table’s data retention period to 55 days.
 If you opted for a **Standard** account, your data retention period is limited to the default of one day.
 An **Enterprise** account allows for 90 days of preservation in Time Travel.

-Now you know how easy it is to [alter](https://docs.snowflake.com/en/sql-reference/sql/alter-table.html#alter-table) your data retention, let’s bend the rules of time by querying an old database state with Time Travel.
+Now you know how easy it is to [alter] your data retention, let’s bend the rules of time by querying an old database state with Time Travel.

 <!-- ------------------------ -->
 ## Query Your Time Travel Data

-With your data retention period specified, let’s turn back the clock with the `AT` and `BEFORE` [clauses](https://docs.snowflake.com/en/sql-reference/constructs/at-before.html#at-before).
+With your data retention period specified, let’s turn back the clock with the `AT` and `BEFORE` [clauses].

 ### At